7- A guide to Local buckling parameters for steel beams.

 If your lambda value λ is between λp and λr, then the line equation Y=mx will be Mn=Mp- (the difference between the x’s)(λ-λp).

-The final form will be Mn=Mp-(Mp-0.70FySx)*((λf-λpf) /(λrf-λpf), where λrf for limiting slenderness for Flange as an upper limit on non-compact.
+The final form will be Mn=Mp-(Mp-0.70FySx)*((λf-λpf) /(λrf-λpf), where λrf is the limiting slenderness for the flange as an upper limit on non-compact.

 What are the values for λp?